I'm a soccer fanatic, and I love watching the World Cup. Soap operas hardly have more drama!

 Zico was nicknamed the ‘White Pele’, and in their opening game against Sweden, the Brazilian came to know why Welsh referee Clive Thomas was nicknamed “The Book.”
 Deep in injury time with the score tied at 1-1, Zico was on point to head the ball into the Swedish net.

 However, the officious Thomas believed that too much time had elapsed into injury time and blew his whistle a fraction of a second after Zico made contact with the ball.
 With goalkeeper Ronnie Hellstrom beaten, the ball rocketed into the net, alas, a fraction of second too late.

 4. 3 Yellow Cards for Croatia’s Josip Simunic (Germany, 2006)

 A World Cup first, Josip Simunic was booked three times during Croatia’s Group F match against Australia in Kaiserslautern.
-When English referee Graham Poll booked the Croatian in the 61st minute he neglected to write his name in the book.
-Poll would book Simunic once more in the 90th minute, both not show the red card, and finally send him off in the 93rd minute for what he believed was a second yellow, recounts Sports Break.
+When English referee Graham Poll booked the Croatian in the 61st minute, he neglected to write his name in the book.
+Poll would book Simunic once more in the 90th minute, but not show the red card.
+He finally sent him off in the 93rd minute for what he believed was a second yellow, recounts Sports Break.
 The game ended in a 2-2 draw.